openpracticelibrary/openpracticelibrary/content/stages/discovery.md

 draft: true
 waypoints: ['assumptions-identified', 'assumptions-prioritized', 'goal-or-problem-statement-defined', 'operational-constraints-identified']
 journeys: ['disrupt']
-practices: ['event-storming', 'impact-mapping', 'vsm-and-mbpm', 'discovery-session', 'chartering', 'agile-agenda', 'realtime-retrospective']
+practices: ['event-storming', 'impact-mapping', 'vsm-and-mbpm', 'chartering', 'agile-agenda', 'realtime-retrospective']
 ---
 ## What is this Stage?
 The Discovery Stage is where one looks to obtain additional information about the potential future engagement.
 Bringing together people from technical and business arms of the house we look to come to a shared understanding of the following: